Attorney Noah Wexler

 as the judicial clerk to Judge of the 11th Judicial District Court of

-Noah is licensed to practice law in Texas, Louisiana, and Pennsylvania.
+Noah is licensed to practice law in Texas, Louisiana, Pennsylvania, and

-Court for the Eastern District of Louisiana.
+the U.S. District Court for the Eastern District of Louisiana.

 Noah joined Arnold & Itkin LLP in in the spring of 2010 and has continued

 his effective and successful representation of victims of catastrophic